caseydavenport/cube-tools/README.md

 ## Running the UI

-Right now, the UI learns about the existency of draft data from index JSON files that are programmatically generated.
+Right now, the UI learns about the existence of draft data from index JSON files that are programmatically generated.
 To regenerate them after adding a new draft:

 ```